Broadway & 46th Street

 24/7

 Price was commissioned by Hackney Council to create the first permanent public sculptures to celebrate the contribution of the Windrush generation and their descendants in the UK, unveiled in June 2022.
-His solo presentation, ‘Witness’, in collaboration with The Studio Museum in Harlem was on view in Marcus Garvey Park from 2021 – 2022.
+His solo presentation Witness, in collaboration with The Studio Museum in Harlem, was on view in Marcus Garvey Park from 2021 to 2022.

-In 2025, Price will open a multi-venue exhibition in Florence across Piazza della Signoria, Palazzo Vecchio and Museo Novecento, on view from March.
-In September the artist will unveil the inaugural Neil Balvanes Tallawoladah Lawn Commission at the Museum of Contemporary Art in Sydney, Australia.
+In 2025, Price opened a multi-venue exhibition in Florence across Piazza della Signoria, Palazzo Vecchio and Museo Novecento.
+In September 2025 the artist will unveil the inaugural Neil Balvanes Tallawoladah Lawn Commission at the Museum of Contemporary Art in Sydney, Australia.
+Price’s first major solo exhibition, titled Resilience of Scale, is on view at Hauser & Wirth in New York City until June 14, 2025.

 Learn More About